microsoft/glue/README.md

 - case: [YYYYMMDD]-[UUID]/
  | -- input/
     | -- [input text file].csv
- | -- transcriptions_full.txt (tab-delimited file with merged columns of the current run)
+ | -- transcriptions_full.csv (comma-separated file with merged columns of the current run)
 ```

 In your command line, you will see an output of the evaluation algorithms per sentence as well as an overall summary in case you used multiple utterances.
 These evaluations are based on the `text` and `rec` columns.
 As the command line output is only temporary, we recommend you to use the Jupyter Notebook resulting from this run.